How to Find Strength In Being A Brick and Mortar Retail Store

 Retail sales builds one person at a time.
 Do it right and you form a relationship that lasts with your client.
 Do it wrong and you miss your chance.

-3 Tips How You Can Own Being a Brick and Mortar Store:
+Three Tips How You Can Own Being a Brick and Mortar Store:

 Constantly be looking at your store traffic flow.
 Where do shoppers go from the moment they walk in, until the moment they walk out?
 Do they turn around 10 feet in after giving your store a once-over?
 It’s probably because you unconsciously created a barrier.
 Where are you most profitable items located?
-The reality is you can move most any store around - yes, even the fixtures - if you’re committed to constantly making your store more exciting and in tune with your shoppers.
+The reality is you can move most any store around - yes, even the fixtures - if you’re committed to constantly making your environment more exciting and in tune with your shoppers.

 Always be upgrading your sales staff.
 Are you afraid to fire longtime employees who you hired to engage but can’t sell?
 How can you re-engage them to understand the party’s in the aisles, not behind the counter?
 What additional training are you giving them how to sell in the midst of an always-on consumer?
 What processes should be in place for how you want a customer to receive an exceptional experience?
 How are you measuring it against those standards?